jacob7741/bike-service-app/README.md

 You can download it from the master branch, which is always kept up-to-date, and see all the features and functionalities I’ve developed.
 This app is designed for bike shop managers and mechanics to efficiently manage bike service operations.

-There is some login and password users, so you can login and chack how it's works:
+There is some login and password users, so you can login and check how it's works:

 user: johndoe, password: password12